Saturday, February 27, 2010

 Both are available only to businesses, but GoTalk's new VoIP USB memory stick is available through retailers for $49.
 It allows travellers to make cheap internet calls anywhere a laptop or PC is accessible.

-http://www.polaris.com.au/) launched the Soundshield, a USB device that plugs into existing landline headsets to eliminate those frightful high-pitched sounds.
+For those who use a headset for calls at work, Polaris Communications (http://www.polaris.com.au/) launched the Soundshield, a USB device that plugs into existing landline headsets to eliminate those frightful high-pitched sounds.
 It is billed as an "acoustic safety device" because it prevents acoustic shock syndrome suffered by headset users, which could lead to tinnitus and permanent hearing loss.

 Polaris business development manager Anita Bowtell says shrieks are caused by fax machines and other interferences, and penetrate the operators' ears, damaging hearing.
 The company developed the software after inheriting it from Telstra a few years ago.